mrgopes/linear-hashing/README.md

 ## Improvement suggestions

 Improvements in the performance of the implementation could possibly be achieved through a single pointer array (merging the overflow pointer array and the pointer array for the current values).

+## Please note

+As this was a university assignment, I programmed it under some time pressure.
+After submitting it, I didn't really bother to organise or comment the code, so it might be a challenge to comprehend.